SebastianGlavind/PhD-study/README.md

 - [Bayesian linear regression with Stan](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Linear-regression/exStan_BayesLinReg.ipynb).
 This tutorial show how to implement Bayesian linear regression models using the probabilistic programming language [Stan](https://mc-stan.org/).

+- [EM for Bayesian linear regression](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Gaussian-mixtures/exEM_GMMs.ipynb).
+This tutorial considers how the expectation maximization (EM) algorithm may be used to learn a parameters setting for a Bayesian linear regression model.

 ## Gaussian processes

 - [Gaussian process regression](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Gaussian-processes/GPR.ipynb).
 This tutorial introduces Gaussian process regression; first, in a single-output setting, and second, in a multi-output setting.
 For the single-output case, the tutorial implements a selection of different learning algorithms, and some of the capabilities of the open source software [GPy](https://sheffieldml.github.io/GPy/) shown for both cases.